LAST UPDATED: October 17, 2022 by Ryan M

 Russia approved a $65-billion TKM-World Link tunnel project in August 2011.
 If completed, the 64-mile project would be the world’s longest tunnel.
 As of October 2021, no progress has been publicly reported.

-China is also considering the construction of a “China-Russia-Canada-America” railroad that would include construction of a 120-mile underwater tunnel that crosses the Bering Strait.
+China is also considering the construction of a “China-Russia-Canada-America” railroad that would include the construction of a 120-mile underwater tunnel that crosses the Bering Strait.

 There is 51-mile strait between the east coast of Russa and the west coast of Alaska called the Bering Strait.
 A common misconception about the Bering Strait is that it freezes in the winter and can easily be crossed by walking across the ice.
 This is not the case.
 There is a strong current flowing through the Strait which creates large channels of open water.
 Sometimes these open channels of water do become clogged with moving chunks of ice, so it’s theoretically possible you could cross the Strait by jumping from ice chunk to ice chunk and swimming across the other open areas, but the odds will not be in your favor.

 Saying all of that, there are two reported cases of successful Bering Strait ice crossings.